You are visitor number

 The creation of the DFBSST is an attempt by a few Black technologists to demonstrate that Black people are willing and able to help their own people and Institutions.
 Members of the DFBSST are Black technical professionals who give as a token of appreciation for the sacrifices others made which contributed to their success.
 The long-range goal of the Fund is to build an endowment of 1 million dollars.

-Since its inception, DFBSST has provided over $650,000 in scholarships to 225 students pursuing an education in science and technology.
-One hundred ninety-four (194) of these students have already graduated.
+Since its inception, DFBSST has provided over $700,000 in scholarships to 230 students pursuing an education in science and technology.
+Two hundred one (201) of these students have already graduated.
 DFBSST scholars cover a broad spectrum of technical disciplines (i.e., aerospace, civil, chemical, mechanical, electrical engineering; architecture, astrophysics, biology, chemistry, computer science, mathematics and physics).
 While most DFBSST graduates have gone on to establish their technical careers, others went on to pursue advanced degrees in graduate school.

 Home